-We also have the support of several professional partners who are invaluable to the management and running of the JPK Project.
+We have the support of several professional partners who are invaluable to the management and running of the JPK Project.
 They include Andrew Devon of Salvia Fundraising, Derek Kemp of CPL Architects and John Males of Watson Associates.
 We also acknowledge the support of further organisations, including Camerons Chartered Surveyors and 3VA.

 Of course no charity exists without volunteers and the JPK Project receives incredible support.